Volvo 200 Series: History

 Incremental improvements were made almost every year of the production run.
 One of the major improvements was the introduction of the oxygen sensor in North America in late 1976 (1977 models), which Volvo called Lambda Sond and developed in conjunction with Bosch.
-It added a feedback loop to the K-Jetronic fuel injection system already in use, which allowed fine-tuning of the air and fuel mixture and therefore produced superior emissions, drivability and fuel economy.
+It added a feedback loop to the Jetronic fuel injection system already in use, which allowed fine-tuning of the air and fuel mixture and therefore produced superior emissions, drivability and fuel economy.

 For the 1983 model year, Volvo dropped the DL and GLE labels, selling the cars simply as 240s.
-In the domestic Swedish market, the 240 could be had with a 2.1 or 2.3-liter engine (more options were available in export), but the bigger engine always came coupled with a five-speed transmission and tinted windows.
+In the domestic Swedish market, the 240 could be had with a 2.1- or 2.3-liter engine (more options were available in export), but the bigger engine always came coupled with a five-speed transmission and tinted windows.
 The 1983s also received wider side trim and all models had the larger taillights introduced on the previous year's GLT model.
 A B23E-engined GLE variant was also added (not available with two doors).
 Buyers protested against the lack of grades and they returned for 1984.
 A new manual gearbox also arrived for 1984, while a four-speed automatic option was available in the GL.
 The GLT and Turbo versions received a taller grille.

+While Volvo had been planning to discontinue the 200-series since the early 1980s, the design kept selling well and Volvo provided steady updates.
+In late 1991, for the 1992 model year, it received 160 detail improvements including changes to the heater controls, heated rear view mirrors, and revised front seats.
+For the final, 1993 model year, air conditioning units were upgraded to use R-134a rather than the ozone-depleting R-12 (Freon).

 About one-third of all 240s sold were station wagons, which featured very large cargo space of 41 cuft.
 They could be outfitted with a rear-facing foldable jumpseat in the passenger area, making the wagon a seven-passenger vehicle.
 The jumpseat came with three-point seat belts, and wagons were designed to have a reinforced floor section, protecting the occupants of the jumpseat in the event of a rear-end collision.

 A 1993 Volvo 240DL was driven by IKEA founder Ingvar Kamprad, who stopped driving it when he was told the car was too dangerous due to outdated safety design two decades later.

-The last 200 produced was a blue station wagon built to the Italian specification and named the "Polar Italia", currently displayed at the Volvo World Museum.
-It was manufactured the 14th May 1993.
+The last regular 200 series car produced was a blue station wagon built to Italian "Polar Italia" specifications, displayed at the Volvo World Museum.
+It was manufactured on the 14th May 1993.
+To round off the production, Volvo produced one shortened two door station wagon, to symbolize shortened leadtimes.
+The car was white, with the text "KORTA LEDTIDER" (Swedish for "short leadtimes") on the doors.